Responding to COVID-19: insight, support and guidance

-The Major Projects Authority is a new collaboration between the Cabinet Office, HM Treasury and Departments with the fundamental aim of significantly improving the delivery success rate of Major Projects across central government.
-As a volunteer you would become a member of the Assurance Reviewer and Intervention community, which supports the Major Projects Authority (MPA).
+The Major Projects Authority (MPA) is a new collaboration between the Cabinet Office, HM Treasury and departments with the fundamental aim of significantly improving the delivery success rate of major projects across central government.
+As a volunteer you would become a member of the assurance reviewer and intervention community, which supports the MPA.

-More detailed information on the Major Projects Authority and the reviewer role can be found at the following link: http://www.cabinetoffice.gov.uk/content/major-projects-authority.
+More detailed information on the MPA and the reviewer role can be found at the Cabinet Office website.

-To discuss in more detail please contact MPA at email@example.com and a member of the MPA Resourcing Team will be in touch.
+To discuss in more detail please contact the MPA resourcing team at E: email@example.com.